isomerpages/ogp-isomer/_what-is-isomer/Why use Isomer.md

 permalink: /what-is-isomer/permalink/
 description: ""
 ---
-### You focus on your content.

-Isomer is an informational website builder for the government.
+### 1. Bypass compliance

+Shorten the timeline to launch by bypassing all these other needs.

+##### No tender or AOR
+Isomer is an internal government tool, meaning there is no need to set up a tendor or AOR.

+##### Be IM8 compliant by default
+We're also compliant to all applicable Instruction Manual 8 (IM8) clauses and follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg/).

+##### No need to do your own VAPT
+Since all sites on Isomer share the same infrastructure and pull from a central template, there is no need for multiple VAPTs or security reviews yielding the same result.

+### 2. Our website template gets you started fast
+### 2. Our website template means you don't have to worry about designing a website from scratch

-GovTech creates and manages the design for all Isomer sites, provides the hosting, and ensures that your site remains accessible, secure, and fast.
+OGP creates and manages the design for all Isomer sites, provides the hosting, and ensures that your site remains accessible, secure, and fast.

-> ##### All you have to do is to prepare the content, and Isomer “builds” a fully featured and fully compliant site.

 This model works very well for sites which are informational in nature such as corporate sites.

-### We take care of compliance for you

-We understand that all Internet-facing systems have to comply to clauses stated in the Instruction Manual 8 (IM8).

-We’ve designed Isomer to be compliant to applicable clauses in the IM8 and follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg/).
-Since all sites on Isomer share the same infrastructure and pull from a central template, there is no need for multiple VAPTs or security reviews yielding the same result.

-If you have specific queries regarding IM8 compliance, please contact any of the Isomer team members and we’ll help you address them.

-### In line with Singapore Government Design System
+ In line with Singapore Government Design System

 Our site templates are designed based on components found on the [Singapore Government Design System](https://designsystem.tech.gov.sg/).
 If you choose to build a site on your own, you can still refer to the UI components found on their site.

 _Note that the current components may not be up to date with the latest SGDS._

+### 3. Make edits easily with our Content Management System (CMS)
+CMS allows public officers to add, remove and edit content themselves without having to go through a third party.
+- Add simple text to pages with low code
+-